Pihtipudas: Water recreation

 Hiekkaranta beach on the Alvajärvi at Pihtipudas, Finland.

 Pihtipudas has two discrete lakeside recreation areas: the north-west end of Kolima lake and the south-east end of the Alvajärvi.
 They are connected by the Heinäjoki river, running immediately to the north of the village.
 The river is spanned by Heinäjoki Bridge, a two-span stone-vault bridge commissioned by the Board of Public Roads and Waterways in 1919 and completed by the company Granit in 1924.

 There are nature trails at Rapeikko on the west shore of Kolima lake and near the bridge at Heinäjoki.
 The trail at Rapeikko includes a tar burning pit and leads past Sarvilampi beach to the meadow at Rapeikko farm.
 The trail at Heinäjoki has duckboard walkways and bird watching towers.
 The municipality maintains two official beaches, at Häikkä on the west shore of Kolima lake near Saparoniemen and at Hiekkaranta (meaning in Finnish: Sandy Beach) at the southern end of the Alvajärvi.
 Both have basic changing and toilet facilities.
 Other swimming and beach locations are located at Alvajärvi, Muurasjärvi, Elämäjärvi (Pening and Hassila beach), and at Kärväskylä beach at the north-east end of Kolima lake.

 The extensive fishing grounds of Pihtipudas consists of lakes Kolimajärvi, Alvajärvi, Muurasjärvi, Saanijärvi and Elämäjärvi.
 Stocked catch species include freshwater salmon, whitefish, pike, perch and brown trout.
 Natural catch species are brown trout, pike and perch.
 All fishing in the area requires a fishing permit.

 Rillankivi boundary stone

-Medieval bounday stone at Rillankivi, near Pihtipudas.
+Medieval boundary stone at Rillankivi, near Pihtipudas.

 Situated 30 kilometers to the north-east of Pihtipudas is the Rillankivi boundary stone, or Stone of Rilla.
 This glacial erratic is believed to be one of the stones marking the border of the Hazel Island Peace Treaty (Pähkinäsaaren Rauha) of 1323.
 This medieval boundary stone now marks the border between the municipalities of Pihtipudas, Pielavesi, and Pyhäjärvi.
 The site is protected by the Finnish Heritage Agency.